aryannaf/animal-guardian/README.md

 4. Create a ".env" file in the server, and set a PORT following the guidelines in the ".env.sample" file

-5. Type `npx node index.js` and make sure the server is running
+5. Type `node index.js` and make sure the server is running

 6. Ensure the PORT you chose matches the client-side PORT for the API URLs